 Discovering new countries apart from the USA and UK as the other countries also have a lot of student-friendly policies and scholarships that might interest one.

-Selecting the universities according to the programs they offer, their rankings, financial aids, extracurricular activities, etc.
+Select the universities according to the programs they offer, their rankings, financial aid, extracurricular activities, etc.

 Start studying for the required entry in the second year itself, so that you can give them as soon as possible.
-You can also take them again if you want to improve your scores because of better the marks, better is your chance of getting in your desired university.
+You can also take them again if you want to improve your scores because of better the marks, the better your chance of getting into your desired university.

 There are two types of proficiency that the universities ask for: English proficiency that includes IELTS OR TOEFL and Graduate school proficiency that includes GRE OR GMAT.

-Doing detailed research before sending in your application essay.
-Being as real as possible could also ensure your seat in the university.
+Do detailed research before sending in your application essay.
+Being as real as possible could also ensure your seat at the university.